irom-lab/PAC-BUS/README.md

 The following instructions are for running the examples seen in "PAC-BUS: Meta-Learning Bounds via PAC-Bayes and Uniform Stability".

-*Note that licenses are removed to keep the authors anonymous but will be included in a public release of this code.*

 # PAC-BUS:

 This code uses the following: